Lavender-Perry/muino/readme.md

 # Muino
 A melody maker on Arduino.
-This is still extremely unfinished & does not do anything right now.

 ## Running
 Open the sketch in the Arduino IDE & upload it to your Arduino board.